zacharyrsmith99/receipt_processor_service/README.md

 ### Local Development

-# note that the defaults to port 80.
+- note that the port defaults to port 80
 ```bash
 # Install dependencies
 poetry install